LeSasse/nirust/README.md

 `nirust --help`.

 ```
+A collection of command line utilities for neuroimaging

-Usage: nirust <COMMAND>
+Usage: nirust [OPTIONS] <COMMAND>

 Commands:
   mask-hemi          Mask the left or right hemisphere of a NIfTI image
   temporal-snr       Compute the voxel-wise temporal SNR of a 4D NIfTI image
+  parcellate         Parcellate a 3D or 4D NIfTI image
+  resample-to-image  Resample a 3D NIfTI image to another 3D or 4D reference image using nearest neighbour interpolation
   help               Print this message or the help of the given subcommand(s)

 Options:
+  -v, --verbose  Whether to run verbose
   -h, --help     Print help information
   -V, --version  Print version information
 ```